gensx-x1/Flanuch_sniper/README.md

 - **Sniper Mode 2**: Snipes new tokens, holds them, and sells when the target profit threshold is reached.
 - **Sniper Mode 3**: Snipes and holds tokens for an extended period.

+## Flaunch Platform

+For more details on the Flaunch platform, visit [Flaunch.gg](https://flaunch.gg/).

 ## Contact

 For pricing and inquiries, reach out via Telegram: [https://t.me/astro_xddrx](https://t.me/astro_xddrx).